kgraefe/pidgin-birthday-reminder/README.md

 ## Contributing

-### Translate the plugin
-Translations are managed at Transifex, please contribute [there](https://www.transifex.com/projects/p/pidgin-birthday-reminder/).

-### Contribute code
+### Code
+Patches are very welcome.
 Please fork the project, do your changes and make pull request.

+### Translations
+Help translating this project on [Transifex](https://www.transifex.com/projects/p/pidgin-birthday-reminder/).